dpwolfe/good-morning/README.md

    ```

 > **Security note:** Please feel free to review the script before piping to bash: <https://raw.githubusercontent.com/dpwolfe/good-morning/master/good-morning.sh>

+After the first run, you can simply type `good-morning` from any new shell to run it again.

 ## What does it do?